 ears (diagnostic for the species, along with the foxy fur).
 The limbs were

-and had a beautiful, luxurious coat (very soft).
+thanks to our yard of treats and had a beautiful, luxurious coat that was wonderfully soft.
 The fur was an even more

 gorgeous color up close compared to what I had observed at a distance daily.
-Yes,
+No signs of any

 disease or other pathologies.
 Handsome.
 Powerful.
 Vaguely related to multituberculate